Strangemother/smpq/docs/README.md

 You don't need to worry about the processing or the queue.
 Adding items to `start([])` will manage the thread safely.

-### Highlights

-+ Always handle your queue within a process, ignoring the need to handle the process
-+ Provide real _non-blocking_ utilies for web frameworks _(tornado, django...)_
-+ Well-behaved handling of a `multiprocessing.Process` not a `Thread` type.
-+ Extremely lightweight.
-+ No framework, no dependencies, no data-wrangling.

 ### Things To Remember